davidtcalabrese/davidtcalabrese/README.md

 <!-- **davidtcalabrese/davidtcalabrese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on building a Java EE/Angular application that allows users to calculate, track and share 5x5 workout plans and achievements 💪.
+- 🔭 I’m currently working on a Node/IoT application that allows users to get emergency weather alerts both in their browser and on an IoT device.
 - 🌱 I’m currently learning React, Clojure and honing my Java skills
 - 🤔 I’m looking for help with landing a job!
 - 💬 Ask me about exciting new opportunities!